yannvon/higgs-boson/README.md

 ## Project structure

 The project is structured as follows, if you want quick results, simple run `run.py`.
-To get an overview of our data analysis and machine learning pipeline the notebooks  `data_analysis.ipynb` and `logistic_reg.ipynb` are ideal.
+To get an overview of our data analysis and machine learning pipeline, the notebooks  `data_analysis.ipynb` and `logistic_reg.ipynb` are ideal.

 ```
 .